Gayatri757/ChaloSafe/README.md

 ---

-### 3. Route Risk Calculation
+## 3. Route Risk Calculation

-For every generated route:
+For each generated route:

-1. Extract all route coordinates.
+- Extract route coordinates.
-2. Search nearby crime locations within approximately ±0.02° latitude and longitude.
+- Search nearby crime locations within approximately ±0.02° latitude and longitude.
-3. Sum nearby `crime_per_area` values.
+- Aggregate nearby `crime_per_area` values.
-4. Normalize the value to a score between **0–10**.
+- Normalize the result to a Route Risk score between **0 and 10**.
-5. Display the calculated Route Risk Score.
+- Rank routes according to their calculated risk.

+Routes with lower risk scores are considered safer.

 ---

-### 4. Route Ranking

-Routes are sorted according to their calculated risk score.

-Routes with lower risk values are considered safer.

----

-## 🤖 Machine Learning
+# 🤖 Machine Learning Experimentation

-The project also includes a **Random Forest Classifier** trained using:
+As part of the project development, a **Random Forest Classifier** was trained to classify crime-risk levels using the following features:

 - Latitude
 - Longitude
 - Crime Per Area

-The model (`crime_model.pkl`) classifies crime-risk levels.

-> **Note:** The trained model is included as part of the project.
-In the current implementation, route recommendation is based on crime-density calculations from the dataset rather than direct model predictions.
+The training code is provided in **train_model.py**, and the trained model is stored as **crime_model.pkl**.

+**Current Implementation**

+The deployed application **does not use the Random Forest model for route recommendation**.

+Instead, route risk is calculated directly from nearby crime-density values (`crime_per_area`) to provide a transparent and deterministic risk estimate.

+The machine learning model has been retained in the repository as an experimental component and for future enhancements.

 ---

-## 📊 Dataset
+# 📊 Dataset

 The project uses a sample dataset (`crime_data.csv`) containing information such as: